 - They don’t even know to automate things

 - They don’t have the programming knowledge to automate things

 - They can’t or think they can’t afford to hire someone to automate

 - They tend to view automation as blackhat or lesser quality

 - They understand the concept but not how to apply it to their business

 If you’ve read me for any amount of time, you’re likely thinking “you’re the one always saying do things the old fashioned way.”
 Yes and no.

 I think sending out tons of automated link requests for a serious client is a bad thing.
 I think replacing any process that requires no intuition and only time is a good thing.

 I look at automation as the nurse to my doctor.
-When you go to a doctor, the nurse comes in and takes your vitals, asks your symptoms and gathers all off the information on your chart for the doctor to come in, look at, analyze and use the information to know where to start to dig deeper with you to find out the cause of, diagnose and treat your problems.
+When you go to a doctor, the nurse comes in and takes your vitals, asks your symptoms and gathers all off the information on your chart for the doctor.
+The doctor then comes in, looks at, analyzes and uses the information the nurse collected to know where to start to diagnose and treat your problems.